Eric Bergland: Civil War

 When the American Civil War began, the Bishop Hill Colony raised a volunteer company, and offered it to United States service.
-The company became Company D, 57th Illinois Volunteer Infantry Regiment, and Bergland, although only 17 years old, was elected Second Lieutenant.
-He fought at the battles of Fort Donelson, Shiloh, First and Second Corinth, and Resaca, and was promoted to First Lieutenant after Shiloh.
+The company became Company D, 57th Illinois Volunteer Infantry Regiment, and Bergland, although only 17 years old, was elected second lieutenant.
+He fought at the battles of Fort Donelson, Shiloh, First and Second Corinth, and Resaca, and was promoted to first lieutenant after Shiloh.
 In the fall of 1864, Bergland received an appointment to West Point.
 He took an extension on the appointment, remained on the rolls of the regiment, but served as a military engineer in Ohio till the end of the war.

 Military career

 Bergland graduated from West Point in 1869, at the top of his class.
-His place on the graduation list would have given him a commission in the Corps of Engineers, but all the billets were full, and he became a Second Lieutenant in the 5th Artillery.
+His place on the graduation list would have given him a commission in the Corps of Engineers, but all the billets were full, and he became a second lieutenant in the 5th Artillery.
 While at this regiment, he participated in the 1870 U.S. Army intervention to prevent Fenian raids into Canada.
-Two years later he was transferred to the Engineers as a First Lieutenant.
-Bergland served between 1873 and 1883 several periods at West Point as instructor and professor, only interrupted by three years on Western exploration under George Wheeler, 1875-1878.
+Two years later he was transferred to the Engineers as a first lieutenant.
+Bergland served between 1873 and 1883 several periods at West Point as instructor and professor, only interrupted by three years on Western exploration under George Wheeler, 1875–1878.
 During these three years he travelled over 2,000 miles on mules and on foot, surveying in California, New Mexico, Arizona, Nevada and Colorado.
-Promoted to Captain in 1884, he served on a variety of engineering posts in Tennessee, Mississippi, Louisiana, Arkansas, and Texas, as well as company commander, and instructor at the Corp's School of Application.
+Promoted to captain in 1884, he served on a variety of engineering posts in Tennessee, Mississippi, Louisiana, Arkansas, and Texas, as well as company commander, and instructor at the Corp's School of Application.
 The last years of his military career Bergland spent as a lighthouse engineer.
-He was promoted to Major in 1895, and retired a year later.
+He was promoted to major in 1895 and retired a year later.
 In his retirement, the family lived in Baltimore.

 Family life

 Bergland married Lucy Scott McFarland in 1878.
-She was a cousin of president Rutherford B. Hayes wife Lucy Webb Hayes.
+She was a cousin of President Rutherford B. Hayes's wife Lucy Webb Hayes.
 They had four children, John, Eric, William, and Mary Brita.
-Their oldest son, John, became a well known obstetrician.
+Their oldest son, John, became a well-known obstetrician.